kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 }
 ```

-If you'd like to auto-discover node groups by specifing the `--node-group-auto-discover` flag, a `DescribeTags` permission is also required:
+If you'd like to auto-discover node groups by specifying the `--node-group-auto-discover` flag, a `DescribeTags` permission is also required:

 ```json
 {